Michael Claesson

-Lieutenant General Leif Michael Claesson (born 1 March 1965) is a Swedish Army officer.
-He currently serves at the Chief of the Defence Staff since 1 January 2023.
-Prior to this, he served as Chief of Policy and Plans Department in the Defence Staff from 2018 to 2020 and as Chief of Joint Operations from 2020 to 2022.
+Michael Claesson (born 1 March 1965) is a Swedish Army officer.
+He currently serves as the Chief of Defence since 1 October 2024.
+Claesson began his military career in 1984 as a tank commander.
+He advanced through various positions, including instructor and company commander, while completing education at military institutions in Sweden and Germany.
+By 2001, he became a lieutenant colonel, serving in both national and international roles, including as a military adviser and representative to NATO and the EU.
+Promoted to brigadier general in 2013, Claesson held key leadership roles, such as commanding the Swedish ISAF contingent in Afghanistan and overseeing Nordic Battlegroup training.
+In 2018, he became a major general and Chief of Policy and Plans Department, later serving as Chief of Joint Operations and Commandant General in Stockholm in 2020.
+Promoted to lieutenant general, he became Chief of the Defence Staff in 2023.
+Finally, in 2024, he was appointed general and Chief of Defence, assuming the role on 1 October 2024.

 Early life

 Claesson was born on 1 March 1965 in Jönköping and grew up in Bankeryd, where he lived until he commenced his military service in 1984.
+He did his military service as a tank commander operating Stridsvagn 103 tank in the 3rd Tank Company in the Norrbotten Armoured Battalion (I 19/P 5) in Boden from 4 June 1984 to 31 August 1985.
+From 1 August 1986, Claesson served as an instructor, platoon leader and battalion staff member of a tank company and an armored battalion respectively in the Scanian Dragoon Regiment (P 2) in Hässleholm.
+He also did two years as a teacher at the company management course (KHS HK) at the Swedish Armoured Troops Combat School (Pansartruppernas stridsskola, PS) in Skövde.
+He was commissioned as an officer in 1987 and was promoted to second lieutenant.

 Career

-He did his military service as a company commander operating Stridsvagn 103 tanks in the Norrbotten Armoured Battalion (I 19/P 5) in Boden from 4 June 1984 to 31 August 1985.
-He then attended the Officershögskolan pansar and the Swedish Armoured Troops Combat School (Pansartruppernas stridsskola, PS) in Skövde from 1985 to 1987 when he was promoted to second lieutenant.
-From 1 August 1986, Claesson served as an instructor, platoon leader and battalion staff member of a tank company and an armored battalion respectively in the Scanian Dragoon Regiment (Skånska dragonregementet, P 2) in Hässleholm.
-He also did two years as a teacher at the company management course (KHS HK) at the Swedish Armoured Troops Combat School in Skövde.
 Claesson attended the Military Academy Karlberg's general course in Stockholm from 1988 to 1989 when he was promoted to lieutenant.
 He also attended the higher course from 1990 to 1991 when he was promoted to captain, and the Tactical Course for the Army (Taktisk kurs för Armén, TAK A) at the Swedish National Defence College in Stockholm from 1994 to 1995.
 Promoted to major in 1995, Claesson served between 1 July 1995 to 31 January 1997 as company commander and deputy company commander of the 83rd Staff Company and the 86th Tank Company in the Scanian Dragoon Regiment in Hässleholm.
 He was then a student at the German Armed Forces Language Agency (Bundessprachenamt, BSprA) in Hürth, Germany from 1 February 1997 to 31 August 1997.
 He was then the first Swedish student in Germany's national general staff training at the Bundeswehr Command and Staff College in Hamburg, Germany from 1 September 1997 to 30 September 1999.